Entry Requirements for Travelers to Slovakia

 The Slovak Aliens Police does not accept affidavits or other sworn statements in lieu of a criminal history record from the applicant’s home country.
 The U.S. Embassy cannot issue any type of document accepted by the Slovak authorities for this purpose.
 Therefore, we recommend to those American citizens intending to apply for a residency permit in Slovakia to apply for the FBI background check while still in the U.S.,prior to their arrival in Slovakia.
 Current processing time at the FBI’s center is about 12 weeks.
 Please note that format of the background check issued by the FBI approved agencies known as channelers are not accepted by the Slovak authorities.

-Any American citizen can apply directly to the FBI for a criminal history search by sending:
+Any American citizen can apply directly to the FBI for a search by sending: Identity History Summary Check

-- Signed Cover Letter also available on http://www.fbi.gov with request for a background check containing applicant’s two identifiers: Name and Date of Birth
+- Signed Applicant Information Form also available on http://www.fbi.gov/about-us/cjis/identity-history-summary-checks with request for a background check containing applicant’s two identifiers: Name and Date of Birth

-- Payment online on the above web page or, with applications sent from the U.S., a certified check or money order for $18
+- Credit Card payment on the above web page or, with applications sent from the U.S., a certified check or money order for $18

 - in a mailing envelope annotated on the outside: Residency in SLOVAKIA